shaik1002/biggitlabbomb/doc/editor_extensions/visual_studio_code/index.md

 - [**GitLab Duo Code Suggestions**](../../user/project/repository/code_suggestions/index.md):
   Suggest completions to your current line of code, or write natural-language code comments to get more substantive suggestions.

-When you view a GitLab project in VS Code, the extension shows you information about your current branch:

-- The status of the branch's most recent CI/CD pipeline.
-- A link to the merge request for this branch.
-- If the merge request includes an [issue closing pattern](../../user/project/issues/managing_issues.md#closing-issues-automatically), a link to the issue.

 ## Set up the GitLab Workflow extension